ENOFLAG/CTFPad/README.md

 Running
 -----
-Start the server by running `node main.js` or `coffee main.coffee` if Coffeescript ist installed globally.
+Start the server by running `node main.js` or `coffee main.coffee` if Coffeescript is installed globally.

 Using
 -----